 Make an overpayment

-Paying more towards your mortgage than your monthly payment is known as an overpayment.
-Overpaying could save you money as you’ll pay less interest over the length of your mortgage.
+When you pay more than your monthly mortgage payment, it’s called an overpayment.
+Overpaying could help you save money as you’ll pay less interest over the length of your mortgage.

-When your mortgage is on a fixed interest rate, you can normally overpay up to 10% of your balance without paying an Early Repayment Charge (ERC).
-This is known as your overpayment allowance.
-The balance is based on the amount you owed on the last 31st March of the previous financial year.
-You can see your allowance by logging into your mortgage hub.
+If your mortgage is on a fixed interest rate, you can usually overpay up to 10% of what you owed us on the 31st of last March without paying an Early Repayment Charge (ERC).
+This is called your allowance.
+You can see how much your allowance is in your hub.

 Overpayment calculator